-Advance Moves can save you time and money when it comes to Removals.
-We can give you an instant online quick quote for your removal anywhere in the world, which is then backed up by up to 5 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
+Advance Moves can save you time and money when it comes to Removals to Switzerland.
+We can give you an instant online quick quote for your removal to Switzerland or anywhere in the world, which is then backed up by up to 5 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
 You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation on how to move to Switzerland.

 Advance Moves and our Agents and partners throughout Europe cover all Removals to Switzerland.
 If you are Moving to Switzerland from UK or Moving to Switzerland from any other European or Worldwide country, then you have come to the right place.